 Non-native English speakers are required to have a minimum language proficiency level according to their entry point as indicated in the internationally recognized standardised tests table below;

 |B2 First for Schools

-Online cognitive ability test.
+Online cognitive ability test [CAT4] (approximately 2 hours 35 minutes).
 This is accessed via a link sent to the applicant’s email account.
 For applicants in a similar time zone to Japan, the test time is established and the test is invigilated via an online streaming service such as Zoom or Skype.
 For those applicants who wish to access the test in a timezone that is quite different to Japan, the test will need to be invigilated by one of the applicant's current teachers.
-In this case, the test invigilator must send a signed statement, written on a school. letterhead with contact details, following the test, confirming the integrity of the examination process on behalf of the applicant.
+In this case, the test invigilator must send a signed statement, written on the home school letterhead, with contact details, confirming the integrity of the examination process on behalf of the applicant.

 Online or on-campus interview.
-The applicant and parent/guardian have the option of either coming to NIC campus in Nisshin, Nagoya or taking their interview online via Skype or Zoom.
-During the interview the applicant and parent/guardian may be asked questions pertaining to their capacity to complete the programme, ideals, values, motivations and the written statement.
+The applicant and parent/guardian have the option of either coming to the NIC campus or taking their interview online via Skype or Zoom.
+During the interview, the applicant and parent/guardian may be asked questions pertaining to their capacity to complete the programme, ideals, values, motivations and the written statement.

-a) Applicant confirms enrolment with NIC via payment of the admission fee prior within 7 working days of receipt of the acceptance notification via email
+- Applicant confirms enrolment with NIC via payment of the admission fee prior within 14 working days of receipt of the acceptance notification via email

-b) NIC commences the visa application process for non-Japanese visa or passport holders
+- NIC commences the Certificate of Eligibility (CoE) application process for non-Japanese visa or passport holders*